BACK

 After you recover from the anesthesia, you will be asked to get up to walk a few steps.

 You will have pain and swelling for days after surgery.
-Your doctor will give you pain killers to help relieve the pain.
+Your surgeon will give you pain killers to help relieve the pain.
 You may also experience numbness, bruising, and tiredness during that time.
 It may help to rest with your legs and hips bent during recovery to reduce pressure on your abdomen.

-After a day or so, your doctor may have you wear an elastic support, like a girdle, to provide extra support while you heal.
+After a day or so, your surgeon may have you wear an elastic support, like a girdle, to provide extra support while you heal.
 You should avoid strenuous activity and anything that makes you strain for 4 to 6 weeks.
 You will probably be able to return to work in about 4 weeks.

 It takes about 3 months for swelling to go down and wounds to heal.
 But it can take up to 2 years to see the final results of the surgery and for scars to fade.